Ensuring Holistic Child Development

 At Genesis Childcare 1989 (childcare in Tampines / childcare in Taman Jurong), we provide a wide array of educational tools and guided sessions for toddlers on basic language sounds and speech.
-In addition, your child will be accompanied by our trained teachers for reading sessions and role playing sessions with toys and puppets to maximise your child’s communication potential.
+In addition, your child will be accompanied by our trained teachers for reading sessions and role playing sessions with toys and puppets to maximize your child’s communication potential.

 1.2.2 Social Skills and Virtues